shakacode/react_on_rails/README.md

 ## How it Works
 The generator installs your webpack files in the `client` folder.
 Foreman uses webpack to compile your code and output the bundled results to `app/assets/webpack`, which are then loaded by sprockets.
 These generated bundle files have been added to your `.gitignore` for your convenience.

 Inside your Rails views, you can now use the `react_component` helper method provided by React on Rails.
 You can pass props directly to the react component helper.
-You can also initialize a Redux store with view helper `redux_store` so that the store can be shared amongst multiple React components.
-Your best bet is to scan the code inside of the [/spec/dummy](spec/dummy) sample app.
+You can also initialize a Redux store with view or controller helper `redux_store` so that the store can be shared amongst multiple React components.
+See the docs for `redux_store` below and scan the code inside of the [/spec/dummy](spec/dummy) sample app.

 ### Client-Side Rendering vs. Server-Side Rendering
 In most cases, you should use the `prerender: false` (default behavior) with the provided helper method to render the React component from your Rails views.
 In some cases, such as when SEO is vital or many users will not have JavaScript enabled, you can enable server-rendering by passing `prerender: true` to your helper, or you can simply change the default in `config/initializers/react_on_rails`.